Data-Efficient Quantum Noise Modeling via Machine Learning: Theoretical Framework and Methodology

 \subsection{Default noise model}

 Most providers of superconducting quantum processing units (QPUs) offer noise models, which are often derived directly from the quantum device's calibration data.
+These data, provided and periodically updated by the hardware vendors, quantify the intrinsic properties of the qubits, specifically their relaxation ($T_1$) and dephasing ($T_2$) times, as well as the error rates and execution durations of the device’s supported basis gates.
 A common example is the standard model available in Qiskit~\cite{qiskit} for IBM devices, which can be constructed using the provided backend configurations and properties.
 This model isolates errors into two primary categories: gate errors and readout errors.
 Gate errors are modeled as a composed quantum channel $\mathcal{E}_{\text{gate}}$ applied after each ideal unitary operation.
 This channel is formed by the composition of a depolarizing channel $\mathcal{E}_{\text{depol}}$, followed by a thermal relaxation channel $\mathcal{E}_{\text{thermal}}$:

 where the composition $\mathcal{A} \circ \mathcal{B}$ implies that channel $\mathcal{B}$ is applied first.
 The thermal relaxation channel $\mathcal{E}_{\text{thermal}}$ models energy relaxation ($T_1$) and dephasing ($T_2$) processes occurring during the gate's finite duration.
 The depolarizing channel $\mathcal{E}_{\text{depol}}$ is not an independently measured quantity; rather, its error probability is chosen such that the infidelity of the composite channel $\mathcal{E}_{\text{gate}}$ precisely matches the experimentally characterized gate error rate $e_g$.